stevecalla/file-mover-edx/README_TODOs.md

 DONE - add real UofO path
 DONE - test on windows machine - particularly paths DONE - check validation for questions

-move utilities all directories to the utility folder modify step 0a define definitions to a libraryDirectories in the utilities folder move all references to paths / directors to the libraryOfDirectories renumber step 5a to step 4 breakup app.js into multiple... for example all the console logs into file
+DONE - move utilities get all directories to the utility folder

+modify step 0a define definitions to a libraryDirectories in the utilities folder move all references to paths / directors to the libraryOfDirectories renumber step 5a to step 4 breakup app.js into multiple... for example all the console logs into file

-npm package to sync paths between mac and os?
+npm package to sync paths between mac and os? npm package easy git?

 readme finish with images & video instruction page